justincarattini/tech-challenge-1-ecs-jenkins/README.md

 npm start

-Frontend will be available at:
+Frontend runs at:

 http://localhost:3000

-If configured correctly, the frontend will display “SUCCESS” followed by a GUID.
+When configured correctly, the frontend displays “SUCCESS” followed by a GUID.

 Dockerization
 Build Backend Image